 5. Mikolaj Daczko (Nicholas Dawshka), born 4 November 1897 at Naruszewicz (now Nareshevichi [Нарешевичи]), near Baranovichi, Belarus, died 17 November 1969 at Fox Memorial Hospital, Carberry, Manitoba, Canada, aged 72 years, of heart failure, and buried 19 November following in Carberry Plains Cemetery.
 He married before 1922, in Poland, Marya Jessis (“Mary Yessis”), born 28 July 1897 at Sieniawka or Siniawka (now Sinyavka [Сінявка]), near Baranovichi, Belarus, died 14 July 1974 at St. Boniface Hospital, Winnipeg, Manitoba, aged 76 years, and buried beside her husband 17 July following, daughter of Jan and Anna (____) Jessis.

 Mikolaj Daczko was a farmer and carpenter in Byelorussia.
-He fought as a soldier in World War II.
-He immigrated with his wife and three eldest children to Pratt, Manitoba, Canada, during the latter half of 1929, and he and his children (for some reason his wife is not mentioned) were awarded a certificate of naturalization on 5 October 1934.
+He fought as a soldier in World War I. He immigrated with his wife and three eldest children to Pratt, Manitoba, Canada, during the latter half of 1929, and they were awarded a certificate of naturalization on 5 October 1934.